 You’ve probably heard marketing saying, “Coconut water is low in sugar.”

-This is the claim that inspired me to write this post, because Mercola is as opposed to dietary fructose as I am (although I’m ok with a bit right before bed…) There are 6 grams of sugar in a cup of coconut milk, which contain exactly as much total fructose (55%) as the most common high fructose corn syrup.
+This is the claim that inspired me to write this post, because dietary fructose during the day is harmful (although I’m ok with a bit right before bed if it helps sleep…) There are 6 grams of sugar in a cup of coconut milk, which contain exactly as much total fructose (55%) as the most common high fructose corn syrup.

 Research from the Brazilian Pediatric Society identified the sugars contained in coconut water, detecting glucose, sucrose and fructose in the proportion of approximately 50, 35 and 15%, respectively, but their study did not relate whether these proportions remained constant during different months.
 The current study found that the proportions of these sugars varied depending on the stage of maturation of the coconuts: glucose, from 34 to 45%; sucrose, from 53 to 18% and; fructose, from 12 to 36%. (it was Paleo Hacks that turned me on to this research.)

 Why coconut water works (probably)

 There are documented beneficial effects from coconut water, but that doesn’t mean you should drink too much of it, or even drink it daily.
-Mercola’s advice to drink it as a work out drink is good advice, unless you’re in ketosis, in which case it’s a bad idea.
+It is ok as a work out drink, unless you’re in ketosis, in which case it’s a bad idea.